-Attaining a beautiful lawn takes hard work and dedication; it encompasses the proper practices of watering, fertilizing, and mowing.
+Attaining a beautiful lawn takes hard work and dedication and that is especially true in Camas, Washougal and Vancouver, Washinton.
+It encompasses the proper practices of watering, fertilizing, and mowing.
 However, it is also important that you ensure that the proper nutrients can even reach the soil beneath the grass.
 Therefore, if you notice your lawn is not looking its best or that the water is not penetrating through the surface of the soil, then it’s probably time to aerate your lawn.
-Aerating can improve the health of your lawn by allowing air and water to break through the built up thatch and compacted soil.
+Aerating can improve the health of your lawn by allowing air and water to break through the built-up thatch and compacted soil.

 What is Aeration?